GunnerAg/ERC721/README.md

 # ERC721

-This contains work from others and it is a modification of a cloned repo on NFT.
+This contains work from https://github.com/dappuniversity and it is a modification of a cloned repo on NFT.
-Big shout-out to DappUniversity at https://github.com/dappuniversity and hes tutorial on https://www.youtube.com/watch?v=YPbgjPPC1d0&t=3736s
-The original repo can be found here https://github.com/dappuniversity/nft
+Big shout-out to hes tutorial on https://www.youtube.com/watch?v=YPbgjPPC1d0&t=3736s The original repo can be found here https://github.com/dappuniversity/nft

 External resources related to this proyect are: